kojiromike/docker-magento/README.md

 - **Windows**: `net use <drive letter>: \\guest@<docker host ip>\magento_data_1`
 - **Linux**: Similar to the OS X one, probably uses `mount -t cifs`.
 I didn't try it.
 Alternatively, you can run docker directly on the linux machine and access its volumes directly.

+(The above commands assume the file share container name is `magento_data_1`.
+That will be true if you work in a directory named `magento`.
+For how to make this work with other directory names, see [my note on container names](https://github.com/kojiromike/docker-magento/tree/master/tools#note-container-names) over at the tools README.)

 ## Known issues

 - Speed: The CIFS share is a little slow.
 I tried to set up an NFS share, but couldn't get it working.
 Taking pull requests for faster shares.